 Correct positioning of the vapour barrier is crucial for optimal performance.
 The barrier should be positioned on top of the battens at the back of the plasterboard to maximize its effectiveness.
 Foil backing on insulation boards can act as a suitable vapour barrier.
 It is an effective option for moisture control.

 Proper positioning and sealing of the barrier will help maintain a dry and healthy indoor environment.
+Additionally, sealing joints between insulation boards to prevent air leakage is essential for enhancing energy efficiency and minimizing heating costs.

 Applying the Insulation Material

+Spray foam, available in open-cell and closed-cell varieties, is particularly beneficial as it expands to fill gaps, creating an effective thermal barrier.
 Proper cutting and fitting of the insulation material maximize its effectiveness and prevent heat loss.

 Between Wall Studs